MetOffice/simulation-systems/source/FurtherDetails/glossary.rst

     moved into code review.

 CodeSys Review:
-    A technical review of the changes involved in the PR, including checks that code standards have been upheld and that the working practices have been followed.
+    A technical review of the changes involved in the pull request, including checks that code standards have been upheld and that the working practices have been followed.
 These reviews are generally completed by a member of the Simulation IT Team.
 Once a review has been approved the Code Systems Reviewer is then responsible for committing the change to the trunk.